Bridging Semantics and Geometry: A Decoupled LVLM-SAM Framework for Reasoning Segmentation in Optical Remote Sensing: Introduction

-In summary, our contributions are threefold: \begin{itemize} \item \textbf{Decoupled reasoning–execution.} We formalize RS reasoning segmentation within a decoupled reasoning--execution framework and introduce Think2Seg-RS, which separates high-level language understanding and reasoning (LVLM) from low-level pixel execution (SAM).
+In summary, our contributions are threefold: \begin{itemize} \item \textbf{Think2Seg-RS framework.} We present Think2Seg-RS, which adopts a decoupled reasoning--execution design to separate high-level language understanding and reasoning (LVLM) from low-level pixel execution (SAM).
 This design eliminates manual prompt engineering and domain-specific fine-tuning, while preserving modularity and plug-and-play adaptability to future LVLMs.

 \item \textbf{Mask-only GRPO optimization.} We develop a lightweight optimization scheme based on GRPO that uses only mask annotations and a simple IoU + format reward, avoiding costly instance-level box--point supervision and equipping the LVLM with a robust reasoning-to-prompt capability.